Magnus Carlsen: 2022

-In early June, Carlsen placed first in the Norway Chess Tournament, ahead of Shakhriyar Mamedyarov and Viswanathan Anand who finished second and third, respectively.
-He finished with a score of 16½/30, with no losses and three wins, including wins against Teimour Radjabov, Anish Giri and Shakhriyar Mamedyarov.
-This was Carlsen's fourth consecutive win of the prestigious super tournament and fifth overall in the last decade.
+In early June, Carlsen won Norway Chess 2022 ahead of Mamedyarov and Vishy Anand.
+He finished with an undefeated score of 16½/27 (+3–0=6), with wins against Teimour Radjabov, Giri, and Mamedyarov.
+This was Carlsen's fourth consecutive Norway Chess title and his fifth overall.

 On 20 July, the deadline FIDE had given him, Carlsen announced that he would not defend his World Championship title against Nepomniachtchi in the 2023 World Chess Championship match.
 Carlsen said he enjoyed playing chess tournaments more than championships, and would still continue playing professional chess.
+His reign as World Champion officially ended in May 2023 after Ding defeated Nepomniachtchi in the match.